My Forever Son: Grief and Healing After Losing a Child to Suicide

 Summary

-My Forever Son: Grief and Healing After Losing a Child to Suicide is a profoundly moving blog that speaks directly to anyone who has endured the heart-wrenching loss of a child.
-It intimately chronicles a mother’s experience with grief and the delicate journey toward healing following her son’s suicide.
-Author Beth Brown courageously opens her heart, creating a tender and supportive space for those who are wrestling with similar pain.
-My Forever Son serves as a beacon of comfort for parents navigating this unimaginable path, providing solace and understanding in their darkest moments.
+My Forever Son: Grief and Healing After Losing a Child to Suicide is a moving blog that speaks to anyone who has faced the loss of a child.
+It chronicles a mother’s journey with grief and healing after her son’s suicide.
+Author Beth Brown courageously opens her heart, creating a supportive space for those wrestling with similar pain.
+My Forever Son serves as a beacon of comfort for parents navigating this unimaginable path.

 I hope that someday we will have a better understanding – one that perhaps permits us to give grace to the one who took their life and see it as something that happened to them, rather than something they did to themselves and others. –Anonymous